appacademy/jump-start/jumpstart-files/part3/ranges_readings.md

 ## Introduction

-Range objects are a nifty tool in ruby.
 Ranges can be used to represent a set of integers or characters.
 For example, lets say you wanted to create an alphabet.
 You'll need a collection of all the characters from "a" -- "z".
 Well, you could use an array..

   ```ruby
     alphabet = ["a", "b", "c", ... "z"]
   ```

-This process is quite annoying...
+but this process is quite annoying.
 We don't want to have to type out 26 different characters.
 Behold, the alphabet range:

   ```ruby
     alphabet = ("a".."z")